Graduate School Handbook Part 9 – Registration of the research project (RD1)

-PGR9.1.1R Within 3 months for full-time and 6 months for part-time of initial registration, all PGRs must submit their project registration (RD1) for review and approval by the Faculty Research Degrees Committee (FRDC).
+PGR9.2.1R Within 3 months for full-time and 6 months for part-time of initial registration, all PGRs must submit their project registration (RD1) for review and approval by the FRDC.

-PGR9.1.2R The RD1 to be submitted for consideration and confirmation should include:
+PGR9.2.2R The RD1 to be submitted for consideration and confirmation must be written by the PGR and should include: